-After the ECS instances are created, deploy related applications on the ECS instances.
-For more information, see Install web pages.
+- After the ECS instances are created, deploy related applications on the ECS instances.
+For more information, see install static web pages.

-Create a Server Load Balancer instance.
+- Create a Server Load Balancer instance.
 A Server Load Balancer instance can be mapped to multiple listeners and backend servers.
-For more information, see Create Server Load Balancer instances.
+For more information, see create an SLB instance.

-After the Server Load Balancer instance is created, add at least one listener and one group of backend servers behind it.
-For more information, see Configure Server Load Balancer instances.
+- After the Server Load Balancer instance is created, add at least one listener and one group of backend servers behind it.
+For more information, see configure an SLB instance.